Subshifts of Finite Type with a Hole: Concluding remarks and future directions

 This study leads to several other interesting problems.
-One could compare the escape rate into holes where the space has general Markov measure, and not necessarily the Parry measure, and explore the relationship between the escape rate and the topological entropy.
+As illustrated in Remark~\ref{rem:Markov}, if the underlying subshift is induced with a general Markov measure which is not the Parry measure, then for two holes with the same correlation function, the escape rate may not be the same.
+This raises the issue of the relationship between the escape rate and the topological entropy, in general.
 The question of how the escape rate changes with $q$ can also be explored.
 The numerics presented in the tables suggest that the escape rate decreases with increasing $q$, which is expected since the size of the hole reduces.
 If this is true in general, we would like to know at what rate the escape rate decays.
 The numerics presented in the tables also suggest that Theorem~\ref{thm:esc_r_2} holds true for all values of $p\geq 2$ and $q\geq 2$.
 Our proof is not helpful in this regard.
-Another interesting question can be how the escape rate depends on the Poincar\'e recurrence time when the cross-correlation between the forbidden words is non-zero.
+Another interesting question is the dependence of the escape rate on the Poincar\'e recurrence time when the cross-correlation between the forbidden words is non-zero.
 It is certain from Remark~\ref{rem:cross-nonzero} that it does not depend on the minimal period of the hole.
-A question of general interest is to explore other factors that influence the escape rate into the hole other than the length, number of the corresponding forbidden words, and the minimum period of the hole.
+A question of general interest is to explore other factors that influence the escape rate into the hole other than the length, the number of corresponding forbidden words, and the minimum period of the hole.
+In~\cite{BB}, Bolding and Bunimovich discuss finite time dynamical properties of shift map on a full shift with cylinders as holes.
+For each $n\ge 1$, they compare the values of $f_w(n)$, the number of words of length $n$ which end with $w$ but do not contain $w$ as subwords in any other place.
+This issue can be studied in our setup -- subshift of finite type with holes.